FlameGreat-1/Hospital-Web-Application/README.md

 ## Support

-For support and queries, please contact me support team at eugochukwu77@gmail.com or open an issue in the GitHub repository.
+For support and queries, please contact me at eugochukwu77@gmail.com or open an issue in the GitHub repository.

 ## Acknowledgments